Dacotah-Victoria Splichalova: I am a water researcher, a story-teller, a fishmonger, a surfer, photography enthusiast, and a native Oregonian.

 Previously, I completed my master’s of science degree at Oregon State University in Water Resources Policy, and Management Program working under the supervision of my advisor Dr. Aaron Wolf, a trained hydrologist, and international water negotiator.

-I hold a bachelor of science degree with honors from Oregon State University in philosophy, writing and peace studies, with a focus on environmental philosophy, the philosophy of science and human rights.
+I hold a bachelor of science degree from Oregon State University in philosophy and writing, with a focus on environmental philosophy, the philosophy of science and human rights.

 In addition to my academics and writing, I am also a trained facilitator and mediator and am bilingual in Spanish/English.